 The City is committed to maintaining and/or improving our neighborhoods by taking action when vehicle traffic on our public streets is negatively affecting the resident’s quality of life.

-When drivers don’t follow the rules of the road, residents can reach out to the Neighborhood Traffic Management Program to help aid in their goal of promoting safe public streets.
+Residents can reach out to the Neighborhood Traffic Management Program to help aid in their goal of promoting safe public streets.

 Neighborhood Traffic Management Objectives